holistech/cot_chat/README.md

 2. **Iterative CoT agent**: This agent iteratively refines the first agent's solution until either a satisfactory conclusion is reached or the maximum number of iterations has been performed.
 3. **CoT aggregator and explainer**: This agent consolidates the entire conversation and presents the results in a digestible format.

-These agents are defined in a YAML configuration file, which includes the required language models, system prompts, and user prompts.
+These agents are specified in a YAML configuration file, which includes the necessary language models, system prompts, and user prompts and the maximum number of CoT iterations.
+This allows for the assignment of a unique LLM to each agent individually within the YAML configuration.
+Any LLM definition supported by LiteLLM can be used, such as:

+- claude-3-5-sonnet-20240620
+- gpt-4o-mini
+- gpt-4o

 ## Installation